 Nuit Blanche is a contemporary art festival that happens every October.
 The largest happens in Paris, France, but other large cities around the world host Nuit Blanche too.
 Art can be seen in the streets from sunset to sunrise, and many museums are open as well.

 Mid-September to the first week of October is the German festival of Oktoberfest with beer, pretzels and bavarian sausage.
-Keep it simple with a beer tasting party with different Oktoberfest or German beers, or a bratwurst party in your yard.
-Take it to the next level by finding a local community that’s having an Oktoberfest celebration.
-Or go for the ultimate Oktoberfest party in Munich, Germany.
-(See our Oktoberfest recipes.)
+Keep it simple with a beer tasting party with different Oktoberfest or German beers, or a build-your-own bratwurst bar party.

 What’s your favorite fall fruit or vegetable?
 Make your own preserves this year.
 Canning and jam and jelly making iisn’t difficult.
 It can be time consuming, but it’s so rewarding!
 Just think of those shelves lined with food all winter, made by your own hand.

 Pumpkin pie is good.
 But Pumpkin Cheesecake is better!
 Rich, decadent, and sweet; Thanksgiving desserts don’t get much better than this.
 They can be tricky to make, so see our tips How to Make the Perfect Pumpkin Cheesecake.
 We tell you how to bake a pumpkin cheesecake without a crack – and 4 things you can do if it does crack.
 (And we have 6 recipes.)

 One weekend before the Halloween chaos, have a family night of scary kids movies.
 Need ideas?
 See Rotten Tomatoes’ 36 Essential Kids Halloween Movies.